 We recently completed a debt consolidation loan with you and were so impressed on how quickly and less painful it was to apply and get an approval.
 I have been in the banking industry for 30 years so I am well educated on the hoops some institutions make you jump through to get a loan.
 We were so impressed that we decided to upgrade to a new car, so I applied this morning for a used vehicle loan.
 Incredibly, five hours later I received an email; you had two simple questions and didn't need further income documentation since you already had it on file.
 About 15 minutes after that call, I received the approved loan email; that's just incredible.

-This deal is easy to find – Chase is one of the biggest banks and makes this credit card deal well known.
-Save with a 0% Intro APR on Balance Transfers for 15 months and Intro $0 on transfers made within 60 days of account opening.
+With Chase Slate® you can save with a 0% Intro APR on Balance Transfers for 15 months and a balance transfer fee that’s Intro $0 on transfers made within 60 days of account opening.
 After that: Either $5 or 5%, whichever is greater.
-You also get a 0% Intro APR on Purchases for 15 months on purchases and balance transfers, and $0 annual fee.
-After the intro period, the APR is currently 16.74% - 25.49% Variable.
-Plus, see monthly updates to your free FICO® Score and the reasons behind your score for free.’
+There’s also a 0% Intro APR on Purchases for 15 months.
+After the intro periods end, a 16.74% - 25.49% Variable APR applies.
+This card also has a $0 annual fee.
+Plus, you can see monthly updates to your FICO® Score and the reasons behind your score for free.

 The key to debt consolidation is to avoid taking on new debt.
 If you borrow money, pay off your credit cards and then charge them back up again, you’re in worse shape than ever.
 If there is any chance that you might do this, or if you find yourself doing it after you obtain the consolidation loan, stop using the cards and just close the accounts.
 Your credit score will suffer, but your finances will thrive.
 Your score will come back up over time, and by then you’ll have learned valuable lessons about racking up too much debt.